 Alongside exposure to a wide range of reading material, pupils are taught formally to read using phonics.
 Other reading strategies, such as sight reading of ‘tricky words’, using picture cues and reading for meaning, are also introduced.
 Pupils are taught the range of ‘tricky words’ based on curriculum expectations which cannot be decoded using phonics.
 In this way, they gradually develop a bank of vocabulary they know by sight.

-Letters and Sounds is a phonics resource published by the Department for Education and Skills in 2007.
+Our phonics programme is Little Wandle Letters and Sounds, which has been validated by the Department for Education.
 It aims to build children's speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills for children starting by the age of five, with the aim of them becoming fluent readers by age seven.
-For further details click on the government link here.

 Phonics helps to ensure reading evolves from learning to read, to reading to learn.
 Phonics lessons are taught every day and each day the children learn a new sound and revise sounds already taught.
 Some children will receive additional phonics support if we feel that this will be of benefit.